Linux¶

 If you have encountered some issue during the toolchain build - you probably interrupted a build before or the files in

-directory are broken for some reason.
+the toolchains directory are broken for some reason.
 Removing a directory for a specific architecture

 (arm-phoenix/i386-pc-phoenix/riscv64-phoenix/sparc-phoenix) and launching a build once again should help.

-Even during the correct compilation process there may be some unresolved warnings.
+NOTE: Even during the correct compilation process there may be some unresolved warnings.

-variable.
+Then update your PATH variable.
 To make that change persistent across sessions, add the following command to your

-shell configuration file (e.g. ~/.bashrc
+shell configuration file (e.g. ~/.bashrc):

 echo 'export PATH=$PATH \